Artur93gev/shared-router/README.md

 ## history

-Use this object to pass to the `react-router-dom` `<Router>` for sharing history between applications.
+Use this object to manage the browser history.
+For example you can pass it to the `react-router-dom` `<Router>` for sharing history between applications.

 # Playground